omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 Eclipse plug-in or something.
 Have a look at the source files of the existing custom controls (`FileChooser, NedTypeChooser, InfoLink`, etc).

-*How to dynamically enable/disable controls on a page, depending on other controls (i.e. a checkbox or radio button)*
+*How can I dynamically enable/disable controls on a page, depending on other controls (i.e. the state of a checkbox or a radio button)?*

 Currently you cannot.
 If you are desperate, you have the following options:
 (1) put the dependent controls onto a separate page, which you can make